m-j-carter/Syndoku/README.md

  - ***solution***
 	- the string which must appear in each column, row, and subgrid for the Sudoku board to be solved.
   	- for normal sudoku, this would be "123456789".
+	- this string is also used to determine the board size. the Sudoku class includes the following methods:.
+- **manually_set_cell(_row_, _col_, _character_)**
+	- Manually sets the cell at the specified position to the specified character.
+This also makes the cell uneditable.
+	- This method is used to create the starting game board.
+	- _row_ and _col_ must be integers, and _character_ must be a single-character string.
+- **play()**
+	- Handles the entire game loop.
+	- Once called, the game will run until it is either complete or the player exits.
 ### grapheme.py